INTRODUCTION

 - All your Be-Maps data stays only within your Be-Maps Group.

-- Your Be-Maps data is shared between your Be-Maps Group devices via your Be-Maps email.
+- Your Be-Maps data is shared between your Be-Maps Group devices via your private Be-Maps email.

-- Your Be-Maps data is stored on your Be-Maps Group devices and your Be-Maps email.
+- Your Be-Maps data is stored on your Be-Maps Group devices and your Be-Maps email (in-transit).

 - Be-Maps data includes: named users, gps location with geo-fencing, device usage information, timestamp, automated recordings, automated photos, automated videos, text and audio and video messages).

-- How long this app stores data depends on your Be-Maps settings.
+- How long our application stores data depends on your Be-Maps settings.

 - We do not have access to your Be-Maps Group Devices or your Be-Maps Group email.

-- Your telecommunication operators might keep track of your data interactions for their legal requirements.
+- Your telecommunication operators might keep trace of your data interactions for their legal requirements.

 - Your online application store keeps your data according to their Privacy Policy.